Frederick Bradlee: Harvard University

-Later years
+Later life

 After graduating from Harvard, Bradlee married Josephine de Gersdorff (1896–1975), the daughter of prominent New York lawyer Carl August de Gersdorff, on July 3, 1917.

 His wife was his third cousin, sharing great-great-grandfather Benjamin Williams Crowninshield (1772–1851).

 She was the granddaughter of artist Frederic Crowninshield (1845–1918) and niece of magazine editor Frank Crowninshield (1872–1947).

 Bradlee was known while attending college as "Beebo" and simply as "B." He worked as an investment banker with the firm of Bank America Blair Company.
 His son, Ben Bradlee, wrote of his father's professional experience as follows:

 After football, 'B' Bradlee rose quickly like all Brahmin athletes of that era from bank runner, to broker, then vice president of the Boston branch of an investment house called Bank America Blair Company.
 And then the fall.
 One day a Golden Boy.
 Next day, the Depression, and my old man was on the road trying to sell a commercial deodorant and molybdenum mining stock for companies founded and financed by some of his rich pals.

 Bradlee worked at odd jobs during the Depression to support his family.
 Ben Bradlee recalled his father in his autobiography: "My father weighed less than 200 pounds, but he was tough, barrel-chested, strong, fast and soft-spoken.
 Lying in his arms as a child and listening to that deep voice rolling around in his voice box was all the comfort and reassurance that a child could stand."

 Bradlee later served as a financial consultant to the Boston Museum of Fine Arts.
 His son, Ben Bradlee, became the editor of The Washington Post.

 Bradlee suffered an aortic aneurysm and died in April 1970 in Beverly, Massachusetts, at age 77.